nopp/aawt/README.md

 	* IAMReadOnlyAccess
 	* AmazonRDSReadOnlyAccess
 	* CloudWatchReadOnlyAccess
-	* AmazonS3ReadOnlyAccess
-	* AWSCloudTrailReadOnlyAccess
 	* AmazonDynamoDBReadOnlyAccess
-	You need to create an inline policy (getConsole) to allow methods "GetConsoleOutput" and "GetConsoleScreenshot":
+	You need to create an inline policy:
 	{
 	    "Version": "2012-10-17",
 	    "Statement": [